k-kaddal/socket-indexer/README.md

 ## Areas for Improvement

 - `socket-indexer`: [] Separate each module into its own container for isolation and scaling.
+- `data-processor`: [] handle DLQ so that nack for database storing, but ack for streaming.
 - `api-server`: [] Improve error handling and request/response middlewares.
 - `api-server`: [] Add `api/v1/events` to getEvents with indexed cursor pagination
-- `data-processor`: [] Enhance the data enrichment process with more metadata
+- `data-base`: [] create a container for migrations.

 ---